knightvertrag/Vertchain/Readme.md

-# The Blockchain Bar
+# Doge's Pub

-The idea of a blockchain bar with a community powered spin.
+The idea of a blockchain powered closed economy with power in the hands of the stakeholders.
 Tokens give more power to members, including voting rights on new events, menu items and infrastructure.

 ## Build Instructions